 What to expect

 - During your treatment you can expect slight discomfort, similar to a rubber-band snap on your skin.
 For your comfort, a numbing cream is available for purchase.
-You must arrive 30 mins before in order for it to be applied and to take effect.
+You must arrive 30 mins before in order for it to be applied and take effect.

-- Treated area may appear red, irritated and swollen (like sunburn) for up to 24 hours or longer.
+- Treated area may appear red, irritated and swollen (like a sunburn) for up to 24 hours or longer.
 You may apply ice packs, pure aloe vera gel and/or any over the counter hydrocortisone cream twice a day for three days.
 Do not pick or scratch, these are temporary and will subside.

 - Allow a minimum of 5-10 days post treatment for hair to “fall out” or shed from the skin.
 You can help the hairs exfoliate by rubbing with a washcloth or loofah sponge a week after treatment.